poga/lua53-notes/src/value_tvalue.md

 #define rttype(o)	((o)->tt_)
 ```

-The tag `tt_` also indicates whether a value is collectable.
+The tag `tt_` also indicates whether a value is collectible.